wrestle with God

 At the moment of surrender, I had no idea what God would do.
 I still don’t.

-For two decades, I wrote the words I heard in my heart.
-If God continues to give me words, I’ll write them.
+For decades, I wrote the words I heard in my heart.
+If God continues to give me words, I will continue to write them.
 If He doesn’t, I won’t.
 It’s that simple.
 It’s that hard.

-One Wednesday evening recently, the guest speaker at church spoke words I needed to hear.
+One Wednesday evening at church, the guest speaker spoke words I needed to hear.
 “Whatever you die to, when you give it up for God, you will rise again.”

 Yes, He does.
 Does God restore what sin has stolen?
 Yes, He does.
 His solution to our problem may not look the way we hoped, but He still answers prayer, moves on our behalf, and performs miracles.

-Repentance of sin, a sacrifice of thanksgiving, and surrender to His will are vital parts of intercession and answered prayer.
-Should they not also be vital parts of our desire for a miraculous intervention in our own trials?
+Repentance of sin, a sacrifice of thanksgiving, and surrender to His will are all part of how to wrestle with God but they’re also vital parts of intercession and answered prayer.
+Should they not also be vital parts of our desire for miraculous intervention in our own trials?
 Yes, of course.

-Those are hard tasks, but not optional.
+Repentance, thanksgiving, and surrender are all hard tasks, but not optional.
 The question is not what God can do, but what will we do?
 How far will we go in obedience?

-On the wrestling day, I began by wrestling with God, or so I thought.
+On the day I learned how to wrestle with God, I only thought I was wrestling with God.
 In truth, the battle of wills was with myself and my own sin nature.

-Do we need God to move?
-Maybe it’s time to wrestle, not with God, but with ourselves, and surrender to the King of Kings and Lord of Lords.
+Do you need God to move?
+Do you feel like you need to know how to wrestle with God?
+Maybe it’s time to wrestle, not with God, but with yourself, and surrender to the King of Kings and Lord of Lords.

 You might also enjoy reading: